-Details of courses in 2017 will be available on this website early in the new year.
-In the meantime if you are interested in a particular course, dates can be arranged for small groups (minimum three people, maximum seven) as required on any of the topics listed below.Full-day courses include lunch, all refreshments and comprehensive course note; half-day courses generally do not include lunch.
+I generally run courses from May to July and details of courses in 2018 will be available on this website early in the new year.
+In the meantime if you are interested in a particular course, dates can be arranged for small groups (minimum three people, maximum seven) on any of the topics listed below.Full-day courses include lunch, all refreshments and comprehensive course note; half-day courses generally do not include lunch.

 Courses on the following topics can be arranged for special groups as required.
 Those marked with an asterisk (*) are only available in late spring or summer months.